-Page 2 - Alternate Detrending
+Page 4 - Alternate Detrending

 Kepler data often contains significant systematics even after PDC.
-The DV data that is presented is detrended to remove these systematics utilizing a harmonic filter, and then either a whitener or median filter.
+The DV data that is presented is detrended to remove these systematics utilizing a harmonic filter, and then either a whitener (Figures 3-5) or median filter (Figure 6).
 The DV detrending can sometimes take astrophysically varying systems and greatly distort them in a way that flattens or enhances transit-like events.
-This page contains data similarly shown in the DV one-page summary, but with an alternate detrending algorithm applied.
-Specifically the algorithm is the nonparametric penalized least squares method presented in Garcia (2010).
-The phased transit light curve is fit by a simple trapezoidal model.
-The goal of this plot is to look for any major discrepancies between the DV data and this alternate detrending.
-An example is shown in Figure 11, containing three panels, which is analogous to the first three panels of the DV Summary (see Figures 3, 4, and 5).
+This page contains data similar to that shown in the DV one-page summary, but with an alternate detrending algorithm applied.